wangbingbo2019/ENCORE-Cancer/README.md

 Table S7.
 10 biological data sets used to show the enrichment performance of cancer in different biological profiles based on the multi-omics neighbourhood.

 Table S8.
 Enrichment results of cancer neighbourhoods in KEGG pathways.

+Table S11.
+Enrichment results of polygenic modules in KEGG pathways.

+Table S12.
+Targets of 72 approved drugs for 12 cancers.